Tile Calculator

 Essential Concepts in Tile Planning

-- Surface Area Calculation:
+Surface Area Calculation:

-- Measure room dimensions accurately, including alcoves and recesses
+- Measure room dimensions accurately

-- Account for windows, doors, and fixed installations
+- Account for windows and doors

-- Consider vertical surfaces (walls) and horizontal surfaces (floors) separately
+- Consider vertical and horizontal surfaces

-- Use consistent units of measurement throughout calculations
+- Use consistent units of measurement

-- Factor in irregular shapes by breaking them into manageable sections
+- Factor in irregular shapes

-- Tile Specifications:
+Tile Specifications:

 - Understanding nominal vs. actual tile sizes

-- Accounting for grout line width in calculations
+- Accounting for grout line width

-- Considering tile thickness for transitions
+- Considering tile thickness

-- Recognizing pattern requirements (herringbone, basketweave, etc.)
+- Recognizing pattern requirements

-- Special considerations for mosaic and irregular tiles
+- Special considerations for mosaic tiles

 Pattern Types and Their Impact